Jiggins/Final-Year-Project/docs/Report.md

         your results, and your conclusions.
 ...

+# Declaration

+I hereby certify that this material, which I now submit for assessment on the program of study leading to the award of B.Sc.
+Single Honours in Computer Science and Software Engineering, is _entirely_ my own work and has not been taken from the work of others - save and to the extent that such work has been cited and acknowledged within the text of my work.

+Signed:

+Date: 31 Mar 2016

+\pagebreak

 # Introduction
 <!-- Change this -->
 Automatic differentiation is a set of techniques to numerically evaluate the